Enjoy Environmentally-Friendly Activities in Lynchburg

 Stay in Green Lodging Accommodations

 Green lodging refers to any hotel that commits to environmentally-friendly practices.
 This includes conserving natural resources like water and energy and reducing waste.
 Lynchburg currently has two hotels that are considered green lodging, the Craddock Terry Hotel downtown on Commerce Street and the Comfort Inn & Suites on Wards Road.
 In addition, Craddock Terry Hotel has a charging station for Tesla electric cars.
 The Courtyard by Marriot at Murry Place also has an electric car charging station for its guests.
+Other charging stations include; Liberty University, Lynchburg Supercharger and Two Sisters Tap room and Deli.

 Happy Earth Day!